 - If you draw a line diagonally from the top right of the “O” to the bottom left, Vertice more or less runs the top half and Las Torres runs the bottom half.
 Regardless of whether you are doing only the W or the complete O, you will have to book from both companies.

 - This site TORRES HIKE actually consolidates both websites.
-It is down at the moment but keep checking as it can save you time.
 Another website that does the same job is Booking Patagonia.
 Even if you do not use these to book, they both do a good job of carving out itineraries for each trail based on the number of days you have to spend.
 For example, if you have 5 days for the W trek, it will tell you which camp site to stay on each day verses if you have 4 days.
 These 2 sites in my opinion are two of the best resources out there for itinerary planning.